-If a person provides you with acceptable documents from List A within Annex A of the Employers guide, or you have conducted an online check that confirms there are no restrictions on their status in the UK, this does not prevent you from issuing them a licence for up to the statutory maximum period.
+If a person provides you with acceptable documents from List A within Annex A of the Employers guide, or you have conducted an online check that confirms there is no restrictions on their status in the UK, there is no restriction that prevents you from issuing them a licence for up to the statutory maximum period.
 Provided you retained a copy of the document or documents that were originally checked, you will not be required to repeat the check when the applicant applies to renew or extend their licence with you.

-If a person provides you with acceptable document(s) from List B Annex A of the Employers guide, or the online check confirms that they have a time limited permission to work in the UK, then their licence must not be issued for a period that exceeds their permission to be in the UK (up to the statutory maximum period for that type of licence).
+If a person provides you with acceptable document(s) from List B within Annex A of the Employers guide, or the online check confirms that they have a time limited permission to work in the UK, then their licence must not be issued for a period that exceeds their permission to be in the UK (up to the statutory maximum period for that type of licence).

-When the licence has been issued on the basis of a Certificate of Application (CoA) which has been positively verified by the SVEC, the licence may only be issued for a maximum period of six months from the date of the verification.
+When the licence has been issued on the basis of a Certificate of Application which states that work is permitted and which has been positively verified by our Status Verification, Enquiries and Checking Service (SVEC), the licence may only be issued for a maximum period of six months from the date of the Certificate of Application.

-When the licence has been issued on the basis that the applicant has an outstanding in-time Home Office application, appeal or administrative review which has been positively verified by SVEC, the licence may be issued for a maximum period of six months from the date of the licence decision.
+When the licence has been issued on the basis that the applicant has an outstanding in-time Home Office application, appeal or administrative review which has been positively verified by our SVEC, the licence may be issued for a maximum period of six months from the date of the licence decision.
 If the individual makes a further application to extend or renew their licence, you must repeat the check on original documents or use the online service (if applicable) to verify their current immigration status.